Asymptotic self-similar blow-up profile for three-dimensional axisymmetric Euler equations using neural networks

-The second type of loss is known as the {\it equation loss}, which evaluates the residue of the governing equation averaged over a set of collocation points over the domain of calculation.
-Here, the residue of the equation $f_{(k)}$ is defined as the difference between the left and right-hand side of the equation calculated with the neural network predictions.
+The second type of loss is known as the {\it equation loss}, which evaluates the residue of the governing equation averaged over a set of collocation points over the domain.
+The residue of the equation $f_{(k)}$ is defined as the error in the equation calculated with the neural network predictions.
 The equation loss can be written as

-where $f_{(k)}\left({\bf y_i}, \bar{q}({\bf y}_i, {\bf w}^{(q)}) \right)$ indicates the residue of the $k$-th equation evaluated at the $i$-th collocation point.
+where $f_{(k)}\left({\bf y_i}, \hat{q}({\bf y}_i) \right)$ indicates the residue of the $k$-th equation evaluated at the $i$-th collocation point.
 The parameter $N_f^{(k)}$ denotes the total number of collocation points used for the $k$-th equation.
-For example, the equation loss of the first equation in \eqref{eq:Kookaburra} reads
+The residues of the boundary conditions $g_{(j)}$ and equations $f_{(k)}$ involved in the cost function are listed in the Supplemental Material.